Christine-97/AWS-Developers-Notepad/Route 53.md

   A default location can be set for underfined traffic.
   Health checks can be done
   Use case:  Restricted content distribution, website localization

 VI.
 MULTI-VALUE ANSWER

 VII.
-GEOPROXIMITY ( Using Route 53 traffic flow feature)
+GEOPROXIMITY ( Using Route 53 traffic flow feature) Allows you ti route traffic to your resources based on location of the user and the resources There is a number called Bias, used to shift the traffic to resources based on specific location
+  To change the size of geographic region you can specify the bias values:
+    To expand (1 to 99) - more traffic to resource
+    To shrink (-1 to - 99) - less traffic to resource
+  Resources can be own resources (on premises) hence the latitude and longitude has to be specified For AWS Resources AWS regions has to be specified
+  Use case : To shift traffic from one region to another.

+<h2> Features  </h2>

+Traffic flow:

+It is used to simplify the process of creating and maintaining records in large and complex configurations This is a visual editor to manage complex routing decision These configurations can be saved as Traffic Flow Policy this can be applied to different hosted zones  ( different domain names ) and it supports versioning